 Can You Legally Keep Skunks as Pets?

 The legality of skunks as pets varies significantly by country, state, and sometimes even by county.
 If you are interested in adopting a pet skunk, be sure to thoroughly check the laws regarding skunk ownership in your area well in advance.
-These laws can and often do change over time, so staying up-to-date is essential in order to own a pet skunk legally and responsibly.
+These laws can and often do change over time, so staying up-to-date is essential to owning a pet skunk legally and responsibly.

 The UK, for example, currently allows civilians to own skunks without a permit.
 Canadian laws, on the other hand, completely restrict the ownership of skunks except for in Newfoundland and Nova Scotia.